GJComber/Tanggram_CaseStudy/README.md

-Tanngram has raised $3.9m  AUD in Angel and Seed investors with a further $5m AUD in a Series A capital raising, led by the Raye family, along with other boutique investors, to create a unique product, further develop the platform and scale up in the market.
+Tanngram has raised AUD$3.9m in Angel and Seed investors with a further AUD$5m in a Series A capital raising.
+Led by the Raye family, along with other boutique investors, they created a unique product, further developed the platform and scaled up in the market.

 ---